*This post was updated on July 20, 2022*

 Some were born here.
 Some adopted the city.
 A few have moved away, but many of the writers on this list continue to work right here.
 And their work will make a great addition to your summer reading list.

 Damon Young.
 One of the founders of the site VerySmartBrothas, Young is perhaps best known as a master of funny and cutting hot takes.
 But with his 2019 book, “What Doesn’t Kill You Makes You Blacker,” a memoir in essay form, he examines the experience of being black in America, and in Pittsburgh, specifically.
 He really allows himself room to breathe in this format, creating a gorgeous, genuine, sometimes harrowing journey into his American experience.
 Don’t worry — he can still drop a hilarious pop culture reference like the best MC.
+Young is a columnist for GQ, a contributing opinion writer for the New York Times, and he writes a weekly column for the Washington Post.

 Kathleen George.
 George is the author of 10 novels all set in Pittsburgh (except “The Johnstown Girls,” from 2014, set nearby.)
 Most recently, George published “The Blues Walked In” (2018), which uses Lena Horne’s time living in the Hill District as it’s jumping-off point.
 Lovers of mysteries and detective fiction should pick up her book, “Taken” (2002) and then read through her Pittsburgh mysteries.
 They are engaging and propulsive, with great local landmarks sprinkled throughout.
+Her new book, “Mirth” comes out September 2022 and follows Harrison Mirth, “a romantic man who writes about love and tries to find it through three marriages, in three cities”—one of which is Pittsburgh.

 Anjali Sachdeva.
 Few short story collections are better than Sachdeva‘s “All the Names They Used for God” (2019).
 The stories are all strange and challenging and a bit magical.
 Sachdeva takes us from the late-1800s prairie to Pittsburgh in the early 20th century, to Chibok, Nigeria a few years ago, to an American city at some point in the future.